Ravend-Biacala/CASE/2nd_year/software_testing/notes.md

  <h3 align="center"> Testing </h3>
+* Debugging and testing are different Testing can show failures that are caused by defects

 Q1. what is testing?
 * Testing is a controlled exercise which involves an object under test, definition of the environment, definition of the inputs and definition of the expected outputs.